Azure/azure-cli-extensions/src/managed-network/README.rst

-Microsoft Azure CLI 'managednetwork' Extension
+Microsoft Azure CLI 'managed-network' Extension
 ==========================================

-This package is for the 'managednetwork' extension. i.e. 'az managed-network'
+This package is for the 'managed-network' extension. i.e. 'az managed-network'